bappogroup/customer-space-template/README.md

 1. One of you will merge (preferably Squash and Merge for a cleaner commit history) the PR into the master branch.

+1. Delete the branch if not needed anymore.

 ## Troubleshooting

 - Q: My code is not getting formatted when I commit.